International Association of Professional Base Ball Players

+The International Association of Professional Base Ball Players, (Note: Also reported as International Association of Professional Baseball Clubs or International Association of Base-Ball Players.) commonly known as the International Association (IA), was a Canadian-American professional baseball league that operated from 1877 to 1880.
+For its last two years, it was renamed the National Association (NA), (Note: Not to be confused with the major-league National Association (1871–1875) or the National Association which governed minor-league baseball.) having lost all of its Canadian teams.
+While generally viewed as inferior to its main rival, the National League, some baseball historians consider the International Association to be a major league.

+The IA featured many 19th century baseball stars, including future Hall of Famers Candy Cummings, Pud Galvin, John Montgomery Ward, Mickey Welch, Ned Hanlon, and Bud Fowler.
+The Syracuse, Buffalo, and Worcester clubs would go on to play in the National League after leaving the IA.

 International Association of 1877–1878

 The Association's by-laws and constitution required member teams to pay $10 to join the league (plus an additional $15 to compete for the championship) and fan admission was set at 25 cents.
 Visiting teams were guaranteed $75, plus half of the gate receipts when they exceeded that amount ($75).

 Pitcher Candy Cummings was the first president of the International Association, while also a player for the Lynn Live Oaks of Massachusetts in 1877.

 Jimmy Williams of Columbus served as the league's first Secretary.

 1877 season

 In 1877, the International Association featured teams based in: